pnp/script-samples/scripts/spo-dev-agent-config-creation/README.md

 plugin: add-to-gallery
 ---

-# Creating SharePoint Agents (.copilot Files) with PowerShell
+# Creating SharePoint Agents (.agent Files) with PowerShell

 ## Summary

-I have written a script to automate the creation of .copilot files which you can then add to your sites & libraries.
+I have written a script to automate the creation of .agent files which you can then add to your sites & libraries.
 In the script you can then specify the details for the copilot i.e. name, welcome message, starter prompts & sources for the agent i.e. specific files, folders, libraries or sites that the agent is then grounded on.
 The script uses search to find the site ids, web ids and unique Ids of documents.

 ![Example Screenshot](assets/preview.png)